micronoyau/GameOfLife/README.md

 # GameOfLife
-A short shell version of Conway's game of life.
+Conway's game of life in C and Python, in shell and graphical versions (SDL v1.2).